skalenetwork/mirage-manager/docs/Staking.md

 error OnlyFeeReductionIsAllowed(uint16 currentRate, uint16 newRate)
 ```

-Thrown when attempting to increase the fee rate of nodes with stake (only reduction is allowed)
+Thrown when attempting to increase the fee rate of nodes with stake (only reductions are allowed)

 #### Parameters